NeurodataWithoutBorders/pynwb/docs/source/export.rst

 Can I write a newly instantiated `NWBFile` to two different files?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 PyNWB does not allow you to write an `NWBFile` that was not read from a file to two different files.
-For example, if you instantiate `NWBFile` A and write it file 1 and then try to write it to file 2, an error will be raised.
+For example, if you instantiate `NWBFile` A and write it to file 1 and then try to write it to file 2, an error will be raised.
 However, you can read `NWBFile` A from file 1 and then export it to file 2, with or without modifications to `NWBFile` A in memory.